 But getting pregnant with a second child wasn’t effortless.
 About four months later, Rendulic discovered she was pregnant.
 Soon after, she had a miscarriage.
 Then they spent another year trying before she became pregnant again.
 Again, Rendulic miscarried.

-“That was annihilating, really, just to struggle for so long,” she said.
+“That was annihilating, really, just to struggle for so long,” she said of experiencing secondary infertility.
 “Doctors said ‘We know your body is healthy and we just don’t know why you can’t carry a second baby.’”

 What is secondary infertility?